brettcutt/issue-tracker/README.md

 - As a user I would expect to be able to add a bug or feature ticket which describes my issue or idea.
 - As a user I'd except to see the progress of each ticket by it's status and comments.
 - As a user I would expect to be able to upvote a bug ticket, but to keep it fair only once per user.
-- As a user, knowing a feature has the be the highest upvoted to be worked on, I'd expect a way to be able to pay to upvote.
+- As a user, knowing a feature has the be the highest upvoted to be worked on, I'd expect to be able to pay more than one time.
 - As a user I would like to know if i've paid for a feature upvote previously before upvoting again.